 Did you find some new crochet bloggers to follow?
 Great!
 I’m glad you’ve found some inspiration.
 Please share the post with others so they can too.

-Did you find that your favorite blogger wasn’t on the list?
+Did you find that your favorite crochet blogger wasn’t on the list?
 Oh no!
-If you’d like it added to the list, please tell me in the comment section or the contact form!
+Please tell me in the comment section or the contact form.